aceslei/public.lab/topic/texteditor-feature/doc01/blogtef_dsplinenum.md

 ## DspLineNum               --  toggle display of buffer line numbers

 ## Desc
-toggle display of buffer line numbers
+* easily show-hide continuous display of line numbers in the gutter

 ## See also
 * __blank__